 Let me tell you something.. you can’t visit Key West and NOT eat key lime pie.. that should be illegal!

-My personal favorite, however, is chocolate covered key lime pie… on a stick!
-It’s absolutely wonderful.
 You can grab this or other key lime pie goodies at Kermit’s Key West Key Lime Shoppe right in front of the Key West Historic Seaport!
 Other popular spots to check out are Old Town Bakery and Key Lime Pie Bakery.

 #2.
 Look for Dolphins

 When we visited Key West last November, we went on this snorkeling and dolphin watching combo trip with GetYourGuide.
-Although the snorkeling was kind of sub par (after snorkeling in much better spots in the upper Keys), the dolphin watching portion was soo fun!
+Although the snorkeling was kind of sub par (after snorkeling in much better spots in the Upper Keys), the dolphin watching portion was soo fun!

 We got to see a few dolphins offshore and observe them in their natural habitat.
 I highly recommend picking a tour like this instead of swimming with them or dolphin “shows”, which are often unethical!